JS-RML/ddh_hardware/README.md

 ### Encoder Connection

-For the encoder connection, you need to construct a encoder cable accroding the schematics below.
-This cable is quite tricky to make.
-Test the connectivity and resistance of each connection afterwards to make sure the cable is soldered properly.
-It is also recommanded to physically label each connector with its designated identifier.
+For the encoder connection, we fabricate a cable assembly as shown below in the schematic.
+It is recommended to verify the connectivity and resistance of each connection to make sure the cables are soldered properly.
+We also recommend to label each connector like the schematic. *Also add a photograph of the cable assembly*

 ![drag_cable](images/wiring.png)